HappyRun electric bike tires

 Irregularities in the tires appearance can show an aging tire.
 If you begin to notice ridges, flat spots or bubbles/bulges in the tire, it may be compromised.
 Replacing tires with these signs can avoid an issue while riding.

 Of course, wanting your electric bike tires to last as long as possible is the goal, so how can you care for the tires?
+To maintain e-bike tires properly, regularly check tire pressure and ensure it meets manufacturer specifications.
+Inspect tires for signs of wear, such as cracks or bulges.
+Clean tires to remove debris and rotate them periodically to promote even wear, enhancing overall longevity.
 Maintaining proper PSI is key to longevity.
 Use a pressure gauge and inflate your tires to the recommended PSI and check the pressure regularly, especially after a longer ride or a ride on rough terrain!

 Cleaning your tires can also help them last, and will keep them looking great as well!
 Use a nylon brush and water to clean the tires and get off grime and debris from the road.
 Bike cleaner, or commonly found baking soda with water are great solutions for cleaning.
 Spray this solution, and allow it to sit on the tire (especially in the tread) before brushing the tires again with a nylon brush.
 Brush the wheels of the bike to free up any debris, and wash away the remaining dirt with warm water.
 Be careful to avoid oils or protectants that you may use getting into the brakes or motor.
 After drying, enjoy the clean look of your refreshed tires!